 It turns out that if you focus on doing the best job that you can, the Universe tends to reward you.
 I don’t claim that the Universe will always reward you with your fair reward.
 Stoics like Seneca and Marcus Aurelius recognised that Fortuna, the Roman Goddess of luck, was not just unpredictable, she could turn nasty.

 We modern humans seem to have got into our heads the quaint idea that life should always be fair.
 This is one reason why life in The Prison Camp often seems so maddening.
 It may seem that others are getting ahead via sheer luck or the dark arts of office politics.
 And that’s sometimes the case.
 All we can do is focus on what we can control.

 By analogy, in blogging it’s tempting to look for short cuts to success.
-It is very easy to get wrapped up with the dark arts of internet marketing: Search Engine Optimisation, Google Analytics, pay per click advertising and those spooky ads that seem to follow you around the internet like a crazy ex boy/girlfriend whose restraining order has just lapsed.
+It is very easy to get wrapped up with the dark arts of internet marketing: Search Engine Optimisation, Google Analytics, pay per click advertising and those spooky ads that seem to follow you around the internet like a crazy ex whose restraining order has been lifted.